Connect with us

 Outdoor exposure and the risk from wells

 In outdoor air, vinyl chloride becomes diluted fairly quickly.
 Sunlight also breaks it down, typically in nine to 11 days.
-Therefore, outdoor exposure is likely not a problem except with intense periods of exposure, such as immediately a release of vinyl chloride.
-If there is a chemical smell, or you feel itchy or disorientated, the area and seek medical attention.
+Therefore, outdoor air exposure is likely not a problem except with intense periods of exposure, such as immediately following a release of vinyl chloride.
+If there is a chemical smell, or you feel itchy or disorientated, leave the area and seek medical attention.

 However, private wells could become contaminated if vinyl chloride enters the groundwater.
 Private wells are not regulated by the Clean Water Act and are not usually monitored.